The Dark Knight is by far the most outstanding Batman movie ever, but what’s even more spectacular, is the Joker.

 Look at what’s happened in India over the past two decades.
 We’ve had bomb blasts ripping through cities, over and over again.
 People are horrified, shaken, paranoid even.
 The news channels have ‘field days’.
 Give it a few days, and everyone has put the incident into some low priority folder in their heads, and gone about with their routine like it never happened.

 Now while resilience is a good thing, everyone’s missing the bigger point.
-Why cant the security forces, the police, the intelligence agencies, and even the common man become more responsible.
-Why isn’t he, in the words of Viper in Top Gun, ‘compelled to evaluate what’s happened, so that he can apply what he’s learnt.’
-Why do we just go back to being our usual irresponsible selves?
+Can’t the security forces, the police, the intelligence agencies, and even the common man become more responsible.
+Why aren’t we, as Viper in Top Gun puts it, ‘compelled to evaluate what’s happened, so that he can apply what he’s learnt’?
+And why do we always go back to being our usual irresponsible selves?

 The another blast.
 And then another.
 So many innocent people who just didn’t deserve to die, lost their lives in the most gruesome of ways.
 And still, the intelligence agencies, the security forces and the police expected that if the bad guys are gonna ever attack again, they might do it the same way, so lets keep a watch out for bombs.